Topics of plans for the section "Knowledge"

 d) scientific experiment;

-e) a mental experiment;
+e) thought experiment;

-e) nomination hypotheses;
+e) hypotheses;

 g) scientific modeling, etc.

-6. System of sciences.
+6. System of Sciences.

-a) what is agnosticism
+a) What is agnosticism?

-b) Theory of Yum and Kant
+b) Theories of Hume and Kant

-c) varieties of agnosticism
+c) Varieties of agnosticism

 2. Subject and object of knowledge